estudioChispa/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [December 1, Friday, 2017].

 ## Log

+### R1D30
+iOS and Swift.
+Made it through the AutoLayout swamp.
+Playing with some animation stuff today.

 ### R1D29
 iOS and Swift.
 Struggling a little with AutoLayout.
 Probably just need a cuppa tea.